harding/old-docs-history-bitcoin.org/en/developer-guide.md

 Here are a select number of use cases:

 1. Audits: In case an auditor needs full access to the list of incoming and outgoing payments, one can share all account public extended keys.
-This will allow the auditor to see all transactions from and to the wallet, in all accounts, but not a single secret key.
+This will allow the auditor to see all [transactions][] from and to the wallet, in all accounts, but not a single private key.

 2. When a business has several independent offices, they can all use wallets derived from a single master.
 This will allow the headquarters to maintain a super-wallet that sees all incoming and outgoing transactions of all offices, and even permit moving money between the offices.

 3. In case two business partners often transfer money, one can use the extended public key for the external chain of a specific account as a sort of "super address", allowing frequent transactions that cannot (easily) be associated, but without needing to request a new address for each payment.
-Such a mechanism could also be used by mining pool operators as variable payout address.
+Such a mechanism could also be used by [mining][mine] pool operators as variable payout address.

 With many more arrangements possible.
 The following section is an in-depth technical discussion of HD wallets.

 #### Conventions
-In the rest of this text we will assume the public key cryptography used in Bitcoin, namely elliptic curve cryptography using the field and curve parameters defined by [secp256k1](http://www.secg.org/index.php?action=secg,docs_secg).
+In the rest of this text we will assume the public key cryptography used in Bitcoin, namely elliptic curve cryptography using the field and curve parameters defined by [secp256k1][].
 Variables below are either:

 * Integers modulo the order of the curve (referred to as n).